jeffzi/luamark/README.md

 4. **Standard os.clock**: This is the default option used if none of the above modules are detected.
 However, installing an external module like Chronos or LuaPosix is recommended for higher resolution clocks, as `os.clock` offers limited precision.

 Users are encouraged to install either Chronos or LuaPosix (considering platform compatibility) to achieve the most accurate timing benchmarks, especially in critical high-resolution timing scenarios.

-## API Documentation

-For more detailed information about LuaMark's API, please refer to the [API Documentation](docs/api.md).

 ## Contributing